paritytech/polkadot/roadmap/implementors-guide/src/type-definitions.md

 enum ProvisionableData {
   /// This bitfield indicates the availability of various candidate blocks.
   Bitfield(Hash, SignedAvailabilityBitfield),
-  /// The Candidate Backing subsystem believes that this candidate is backable, pending availability.
+  /// The Candidate Backing subsystem believes that this candidate is valid, pending availability.
-  /// TODO: do we need any more data than this?
-  BackableCandidate(Hash, CandidateReceipt),
+  BackedCandidate(BackedCandidate),
   /// Misbehavior reports are self-contained proofs of validator misbehavior.
   MisbehaviorReport(Hash, MisbehaviorReport),
   /// Disputes trigger a broad dispute resolution process.